pravega/pravega-samples/flink-catalog-examples/README.md

 Flink SQL>
 ```

-### Create Pravega Catalog with DDL
-First we need to create a Pravega Catalog to access the data stored in Pravega.
+After that, we need to create a Pravega Catalog to access the data stored in Pravega.
 In order to use Pravega Catalog, we need to add schema registry group and register the schema of your serialization format to schema registry service.
 The datagen container has done these things, so the catalog can get the schema information, translate the Pravega stream into Flink table and show in the catalog.
 You can check this by calling Pravega Schema Registry's REST API: